Janet Fielding

-Janet Claire Mahoney (born 9 September 1953), known professionally as Janet Fielding, is an Australian actress who starred in the BBC science fiction television series Doctor Who as companion Tegan Jovanka.
+Janet Claire Mahoney (born 9 September 1953), known professionally as Janet Fielding, is an Australian actress and talent agent.
+She played Tegan Jovanka, a companion of the Fifth Doctor, in the BBC science fiction series Doctor Who (1981–1984, 2022).

-Early life and career
+Early life

-Fielding was born in Brisbane.
+Fielding was born Janet Claire Mahoney in Brisbane.
 After spending some of her childhood schooldays in America, Fielding studied at the University of Queensland, from which she graduated with a degree in English.
 She planned to become a reporter for the Australian Broadcasting Corporation, and journalism had been a major part of her degree course.
 Instead, she moved to Britain to become an actress.
 After arriving in Britain she joined an actors' cooperative.

+Career

 As 'Janet Clare Fielding' she made her UK TV debut in the Hammer House of Horror episode "Charlie Boy", which aired in October 1980 as it was announced she had been cast as the next Doctor Who companion.
 She got the Doctor Who companion role after a number of interviews and auditions.

-Between 1981 and 1984, Fielding played the part of Tegan Jovanka, a companion of the Fourth Doctor for his four episode story Logopolis only (played by Tom Baker), and later of the Fifth Doctor (Peter Davison) in 18 of his stories, as well as in the regeneration sequence for his final 19th story.
+Between 1981 and 1984, Fielding played the part of Tegan Jovanka, a companion of the Fourth Doctor for his four episode story Logopolis only (played by Tom Baker), and later of the Fifth Doctor (Peter Davison) in 18 of his stories, as well as in the regeneration sequence for his final 20th story.
 She made a guest appearance on Jim'll Fix It in a Doctor Who-related sketch alongside Colin Baker's Doctor in 1985 (A Fix with Sontarans).
 She played Mel during Sylvester McCoy's audition for the part of the Seventh Doctor.
 In 1982 she had a small role as the waitress Tracy in the ITV sitcom Shelley.
 In 1984 she had a role in two ITV series, Minder and the children's drama Murphy's Mob.
 This was followed in 1985 with a part in another ITV series called Hold the Back Page.

 In 1991, Fielding gave up acting to take up an administrative position with Women in Film and Television UK.
 While she maintained the administrative position for only three and a half years, she continued with the group afterwards, managing the Skillset study on successful women in television in 2009.
 During that time, Fielding worked as a theatrical agent, at one point representing Paul McGann when he took the role of the Eighth Doctor.